 Fact sheet - NSW public sector agencies and the GDPR

-This fact sheet appears below or can be viewed and downloaded here Fact sheet - NSW public sector agencies and the GDPR
+This fact sheet appears below or can be viewed and downloaded here Fact sheet - NSW public sector agencies and the GDPR, updated September 2020

 Scope of the General Data Protection Regulation

 Although a European privacy law, the GDPR is designed to have extra-territorial reach.
-The GDPR will apply to any organisation offering goods or services to, or monitoring the behaviour of, individuals living in the European Union (EU).
+The GDPR applies to any organisation offering goods or services to, or monitoring the behaviour of, individuals in the European Union (EU).